RolyVy/Exquisite-Corpse-Vincent-Rolin/README.md

 A zombie came, wanting to enter but had no soul left.
 He was thinking: "Mmh ...
 I only have one possibility".
-And so he called The Q-anon shaman to enforce the door!
+And so he called The QAnon shaman to break the door down!